 Corporate job offers attract 250 resumes on average.
 Of those 250, four to six get called for an interview, and only one gets the job, according to a Glassdoor report.

-The sheer amount of information about candidates, from online profiles to inbound resumes, tests the ability of recruiting teams to process.
-Most hiring teams simply don’t have enough time to adequately source, assess and screen candidates.
+The sheer amount of information about candidates, from online profiles to inbound resumes, tests the ability to recruit teams to process.
+Most hiring teams simply don’t have enough time to adequately source, assess, and screen candidates.
 Personalized job searches, digital job boards, only add more data to handle.

 Recruiting automation systems can help companies analyze candidate data quickly to help them make better decisions, fast.
 The hiring teams manage the processes while making the hiring experience better and more human.

 A while ago, we would have said recruitment automation was inevitable for companies looking to increase their competitive advantage in hiring.
 That is no longer the case.

 Today, a candidate’s hiring experience is just as important as the process.
 This calls for a need to automate mundane and repetitive tasks so that the recruiters can focus on more quality tasks.

 As more and more companies use automation in their hiring process, several others are adopting to stay up to date and relevant to retain their competitive advantage.